mifi/lossless-cut/README.md

 ### Add music to a video (or replace existing audio track)

+### Link audio and video tracks from separate recordings

 ### Include a subtitle into a video

 ### Extract music track from a video and cut it to your needs